Alejogb1/job-board/blog-data/how-can-i-use-pagy-with-multiple-tables-on-a-single-page-in-rails.md

 id: "how-can-i-use-pagy-with-multiple-tables-on-a-single-page-in-rails"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I remember a project a few years back, a complex reporting dashboard, where we faced exactly this challenge: paginating multiple tables simultaneously on a single page using Rails.
 It's a common scenario when you're dealing with aggregated data or distinct sets of information that belong together visually, but come from separate database queries.
-The core problem, as I see it, isn't about paginating *one* collection, but orchestrating multiple pagination workflows and their UI components gracefully.
+The core problem, as I see it, isn't about paginating _one_ collection, but orchestrating multiple pagination workflows and their UI components gracefully.
 We can absolutely make Pagy play nice with this.

 The immediate, and probably the most obvious, approach that often gets suggested is to try and merge all your data into a single collection, paginate that, and then try and slice and dice that merged collection for display.
-While in theory, that might be *possible*, it’s generally a terrible idea in terms of performance and maintainability.
+While in theory, that might be _possible_, it’s generally a terrible idea in terms of performance and maintainability.
 If your tables come from distinct models or queries, attempting to homogenize them introduces considerable overhead.
 Instead, we need to treat each table's dataset as an independent paginatable entity.
 Pagy facilitates this fairly easily by providing you with individual Pagy instances.

 The fundamental technique I’ve consistently found success with is to create separate pagy instances within the controller for each table that needs pagination.
 Each pagy object corresponds directly to the specific query for a particular table.
 Then, you simply pass these separate pagy instances to the view for rendering the appropriate UI components alongside the data for each respective table.
-The key here is that *each* pagy object will maintain its own state, its own page numbers, and control its data for one specific data set.
+The key here is that _each_ pagy object will maintain its own state, its own page numbers, and control its data for one specific data set.
 This maintains separation of concerns, and prevents the single pagination issue.

 Let’s explore a practical example.
 Imagine we have a simple page that needs to display both “Recent Orders” and “Pending Shipments” in two distinct tables.
 Each table represents a different query.